Calibration of self-decomposable L\'{e}vy models: Introduction

 \section{Introduction}

-Since \citet{merton:1976} introduced his discontinuous asset price model, stock returns were frequently described by exponentials of L\'evy processes.
-A review of recent pricing and hedging results for these models is given by \citet{Tankov:2011}.
-The calibration of the underlying model, that is in the case of L\'evy models the estimation of the characteristic triplet $(\sigma, \gamma, \nu)$, from historical asset prices is mostly studied in parametric models only, consider the survey paper of \citet{eberlein:2012} and the references therein.
-Remarkable exceptions are the nonparametric penalized least squares method by \citet{contTankov:2004} and the spectral calibration procedure by \citet{reiss1:2006}.
+Since Merton \cite{merton1976} introduced his discontinuous asset price model, stock returns were frequently described by exponentials of L\' evy processes.
+A review of recent pricing and hedging results for these models is given by Tankov \cite{Tankov2011}.
+The calibration of the underlying model, that is in the case of L\'evy models the estimation of the characteristic triplet $(\sigma, \gamma, \nu)$, from historical asset prices is mostly studied in parametric models only, consider the survey paper of Eberlein~\cite{eberlein2012} and the references therein.
+Remarkable exceptions are the nonparametric penalized least squares method by Cont and Tankov \cite{contTankov2004} and the spectral calibration procedure by Belomestny and Rei{\ss}~\cite{reiss12006}.
 Both articles concentrate on models of finite jump activity.
 Our goal is to extend their results to infinite intensity models.
-A class which attracted much interest in financial modeling is given by self-decomposable L\'evy processes, examples are the hyperbolic model (\citet{eberlein1998}) or the variance gamma model (\citet{madan:1990,madan:1998}).
-Moreover, self-decomposable distributions are discussed in the financial investigation using Sato processes (\citet{carr:2007,eberlein:2009}).
+A class which attracted much interest in financial modeling is given by self-decomposable L\'evy processes, examples are the hyperbolic model (Eberlein, Keller and Prause~\cite{eberlein1998}) or the variance gamma model (Madan and Seneta \cite{madan1990}, Madan, Carr and Chang~\cite{madan1998}).
+Moreover, self-decomposable distributions are discussed in the financial investigation using Sato processes (Carr \textit{et~al.} \cite{carr2007}, Eberlein and Madan \cite{eberlein2009}).
 Our results can be applied in this context, too.
-The nonparametric calibration of L\'evy models is not only relevant for stock prices, for instance, it can be used for the Libor market as well (see \citet{belomestnySchoenmakers:2011}).
-In the context of Ornstein-Uhlenbeck processes, the nonparametric inference of self-decomposable L\'evy processes was considered by \citet{Jongbloed:2005}.
-Owing to the infinite activity, the features of market prices can be reproduced even without a diffusion part (cf. \citet{carr:2002}) and thus we study pure-jump L\'evy processes.
-More precisely, we assume that the jump density satisfies
+The nonparametric calibration of L\'evy models is not only relevant for stock prices, for instance, it can be used for the Libor market as well (see Belomestny and Schoenmakers \cite{belomestnySchoenmakers2011}).
+In the context of Ornstein--Uhlenbeck processes, the nonparametric inference of self-decomposable L\'evy processes was considered by Jongbloed, van~der Meulen and van~der Vaart \cite{Jongbloed2005}.